anburton/lathe-thread-gears/README.md

 figured its best to just try all gear combinations with a computer program.

-And this is why I wrote the python script **lathe_thread_gears.py**
+And this is why I wrote the modified python script **8x14-lathe_thread_gears.py**

 This is a python script that is run from the command line.

 Configuration for the script, such as which gears you have, metric or imperial, and target thread pitches are parameters at the top of the script.
 Modify these values to configure it.
-If your lathe has only four gears that you can swap, you will have to modify the code in the script also.
+If your lathe has only four gears that you can swap, this is the modified the code to use it.

 Output from the program looks like this:
 Gear threading table, Lead screw gear first, gear engaging spindle last